-An Application was received from Monsanto Australia Limited on 1 February 2006 seeking approval for food derived from glyphosate-tolerant lucerne J101 and J163 under Standard 1.5.2 - Food Produced Using Gene Technology - in the Code.
+An Application was received from Monsanto Australia Limited on 1 February 2006 seeking approval for food derived from glyphosate-tolerant lucerne J101 and J163 under Standard 1.5.2 - Food produced using Gene Technology - in the Code.

-A Draft Assessment of the Application has been completed, including a comprehensive safety assessment, and public comment is now being sought prior to Final Assessment of the Application.
+A Final Assessment of the Application has been completed, including a comprehensive safety assessment and consideration of issues raised in public consultation.